espressif/esp-idf/docs/en/api-reference/system/async_memcpy.rst

 Driver configuration is described in :cpp:type:`async_memcpy_config_t`:
 :cpp:member:`backlog`: This is used to configured the maximum number of DMA operation that can be working at the background at the same time.
+:cpp:member:`sram_trans_align`: Declare SRAM alignment for both data address and copy size, set to zero if the data has no restriction in alignment.
+If set to a quadruple value (i.e. 4X), the driver will enable the burst mode internally, which is helpful for some performance related application.
+:cpp:member:`psram_trans_align`: Declare PSRAM alignment for both data address and copy size.
+User has to give it a valid value (only 16, 32, 64 are supported) if the destination of memcpy is located in PSRAM.
+The default alignment (i.e. 16) will be applied if it's set to zero.
+Internally, the driver configures the size of block used by DMA to access PSRAM, according to the alignment.
 :cpp:member:`flags`: This is used to enable some special driver features.

 :c:macro:`ASYNC_MEMCPY_DEFAULT_CONFIG` provides a default configuration, which specifies the backlog to 8.